NVIDIA/NVFlare/docs/real_world_fl/overview.rst

 Running federated learning from the administration console
 ==========================================================
-With all connections between the FL server, FL clients, and administration consoles open and all of the parties started successfully as described in the preceding section, `Federated learning administration client`_, admin commands can be used to operate a federated learning project.
+With all connections between the FL server, FL clients, and administration consoles open and all of the parties started successfully as described in the preceding section, `Federated Learning Administration Console`_, admin commands can be used to operate a federated learning project.
 The FLAdminAPI provides a way to programmatically issue commands to operate the system so it can be run with a script.